Whether you’re running a small business or a large enterprise, facilitating effective communication is probably at the top of your priority list.

 Available for: Windows, Mac, Linux, Android, and iOS

-Slack also makes an appearance on our round-up of the best instant messaging apps, offering:
+Slack also makes an appearance in our round-up, offering:

 - Direct messaging,